Colorectal cancer: Epidemiology

 Globally more than 1 million people get colorectal cancer every year resulting in about 715,000 deaths as of 2010 up from 490,000 in 1990.

 As of 2012, it is the second most common cause of cancer in women (9.2% of diagnoses) and the third most common in men (10.0%) with it being the fourth most common cause of cancer death after lung, stomach, and liver cancer.
 It is more common in developed than developing countries.
 Global incidence varies 10-fold, with highest rates in Australia, New Zealand, Europe and the US and lowest rates in Africa and South-Central Asia.

 United States

 In 2022, the incidence of colorectal cancer in the United States was anticipated to be about 151,000 adults, including over 106,000 new cases of colon cancer (some 54,000 men and 52,000 women) and about 45,000 new cases of rectal cancer.
 Since the 1980s, the incidence of colorectal cancer decreased, dropping by about 2% annually from 2014 to 2018 in adults aged 50 and older, due mainly to improved screening.
+However, the incidence of colorectal cancer has increased in individuals aged 25 to 50.
+In early 2023, the American Cancer Society (ACS) reported that 20% of diagnoses (of colon cancer) in 2019 were in patients under age 55, which is about double the rate in 1995, and rates of advanced disease increased by about 3% annually in people younger than 50.
+It predicted that, in 2023, an estimated 19,550 diagnoses and 3,750 deaths would be in people younger than 50.
+Colorectal cancer also disproportionately affects black Americans, where the rates are the highest of any racial/ethnic group in the US.
+Black Americans are about 20% more likely to get colorectal cancer and about 40% more likely to die from it than most other groups.